mariocalin/trello-clone-ts-api/README.md

-# raceweek-ts-api
+# Trello clone API in Typescript

-Raceweek API in typescript
+This API has been developed following DDD concepts